titansys/zender-languages/README.md

 # Translating

-It is recommended to use **raw.lang** contents when creating new language translations but you can also use other available languages.
+It is recommended to use **default.lang** contents when creating new language translations but you can also use other available languages.